usnam1280/Alice---Building-an-AI-startup-using-POSENET/README.md

 ## Demo
 ![alt_text](https://github.com/soumyadip1995/Alice---Building-an-AI-startup-using-POSENET/blob/master/figures/Screenshot%20(225).png)

 **Note:- This is no way fully complete.
-This is done, just to show you an idea of how you can get started with flutter and integrate various open source services and ML models with it.
+This is done, just to show you an idea of how you can get started with flutter and integrate  ML models and create a valuable service with it.**

 ## How to Improve the app